 Automating vDisk updates

 Note: vDisk Update Management is intended for use with Standard Image Mode vDisks only.
 Private Image Mode vDisks can be updated using normal software distribution tool procedures.
-Attempting to register a Private Image Mode vDisk for vDisk Update Management, or switching a vdisk that is already registered, will cause errors to occur.
+Attempting to register a Private Image Mode vDisk for vDisk Update Management, or switching a vdisk that is already registered, causes errors to occur.

 In the Console, the vDisk Update Management feature is used to configure the automation of vDisk updates using virtual machines (VMs).
 Automated vDisk updates can occur on a scheduled basis, or at any time that the administrator invokes the update directly from the Console.
 This feature supports updates detected and delivered from WSUS and SCCM Electronic Software Delivery (ESD) servers.